You’ll love this nifty little behavior management strategy which has helped me out in the short term time and time again.

-(I know I don’t really need to say this, but I’ll say it anyway): Never tell your class (or any reluctant student) that any particular student is the focus of the puzzle.
-Let them just think it’s a game.
+(I know I don’t need to say this, but I’ll say it anyway): Never tell your class (or any reluctant student) that any particular student is the focus of the puzzle.
+Let them think it’s a game.

 Making the Puzzle Pieces

-I print out a colored picture of anything interesting to your class – maybe something interesting from a subject that you’re studying or an upcoming holiday.
+I print out a colored picture of anything interesting to your class – maybe something interesting from a subject you’re studying or an upcoming holiday.

 After selecting a colored picture, laminate it, then cut it into pieces.

-Add a piece of magnetic tape to the back and, VOILA!
+Add a piece of magnetic tape to the back, and VOILA!
 A quick, easy, and cheap reward system!

 When to Use this Strategy